 Here is a great animation that explains it in two minutes.

-How is Machine Learning used in the Skinive application?
+How is Machine Learning used in the Skinive application to detect skin diseases?

-We have trained the Skinive algorithm with large quantities of images which were previously assessed by our team of dermatologists.
+We have trained the Skinive AI algorithm with high accuracy and large quantities of images which were previously assessed by our team of dermatologists.
 The algorithm learns which lesions are dangerous and which ones are not.
 We continuously train and improve our algorithm with new sets of images.
 From now on, all the pictures submitted through the Skinive application go through this algorithm.

 It is common for doctors to ask a second opinion, and so at this moment, every photo is also reviewed by our in-house dermatologists and image recognition experts.
 We have set up this process to assist the algorithm to become more accurate and to make sure that our dermatologists agree with the risk indication.
 The best part, however, is that we are training our algorithm to become on a par with the best dermatologists.

 Every photo of skin spots makes our algorithm smarter at detecting skin cancer risk.
 Contribute to our mission of saving lives by using Skinive .
-Try it now!
+Try Skinive app now for free!

 Guide to Skin Cancer: Types, Symptoms and Diagnosis

 Skinive at Mobile World Congress / 4YFN ’23

 Skinive visiting Digital Medical Expertise & Applications Exhibition (DMEA’22), Berlin

 Guide to Benign Moles (Neoplasms): Types, Symptoms and Diagnosis